cxmate/cxmate/README.md

       {
         "key": "test_param",
         "default": "1.0",
-        "description: "A parameter may be any string encoded value.
+        "description": "A parameter may be any string encoded value.
 The default value is garunteed to reach the service."
       }
     ],
     "input": [